 Power Steering Pump Failure

 The power steering pump is driven by the engine’s serpentine drive belt.
-It pressurizes the hydraulic fluid, allowing the control valve to guide it between the input and output lines.
+It pressurizes the hydraulic fluid, enabling the control valve to direct it between the input and output lines.

 It might not be the pump itself.
-Since the pump is driven by the belt, it or the corresponding pulley might have issues, too.
+Since the pump is driven by the belt, it or the associated pulley might have issues, too.

 Without a power steering pump, there’s no hydraulic force.
 The control valve might still open, but there’s nothing to drive the steering rack in either direction.

-Although you’ll still have the ability to drive, it will demand significantly more effort to turn the steering wheel.
+Although you’ll still have the ability to drive, it will require significantly more effort to turn the steering wheel.

 Electric Power Steering Assist Faults